 Bend knows how to show off to its visitors.

 Start your day at one of Sparrow Bakery’s two locations — if Bend had an official city pastry, it would be the flaky, cardamom-infused Ocean Roll.
 If you’re looking for a place to settle in for a big brunch, try Lemon Tree or Brother Jon’s Alehouse — both downtown, and both serving up breakfasts that will please any palette.

 Time to work off some of that decadent breakfast?
-Winter in Bend offers no shortage of options for a workout.
-Stay close to home with a wintry walk through Drake Park, Bend’s photogenic and historic spot right on Mirror Pond.
+Spring in Bend offers no shortage of options for a workout.
+Stay close to home with a walk through Drake Park, Bend’s photogenic and historic spot right on Mirror Pond.
 Follow the river upstream and you’ll find yourself at the Bend Whitewater Park, which often has surfers testing their skill no matter the weather.